lavoneharris/Failed-Business-Continuity-Plans/README.md

 <h2>Background</h2>
-In my research I have found two interesting facts as it relates to Business Continuity plans.
+In my research I have found two interesting facts as it relates to Business Continuity plans. <br>
-1. According to the Federal Emergency Management Agency (FEMA) around  40% small to mid size businesses do not reopen after a natural disaster, and an additional 25% reopen but fail within a year. <br>
+1. According to the Federal Emergency Management Agency (FEMA) around  40% small to mid size businesses do not reopen after a natural disaster, and an additional 25% reopen but fail within a year. <br><br>
-2. According to a Spiceworks study, 95 % of responders said they have Disaster Recovery Plan (Business Continuity Plan) in place but 23% have not tested this Plan out.
+2. According to a Spiceworks study, 95 % of responders said they have Disaster Recovery Plan (Business Continuity Plan) in place but 23% have not tested this Plan out. <br><br>
 The best way to learn something is to learn from other mistakes and below we will look at 3 corporations that have made a mistake in their Business Continuity Plan and fix it.
 In order to fully appreciate the value of an effective business continuity plan, it’s helpful to take a look at where real businesses went wrong. <br>

 <br />